-Google has announced that Google Search Appliance (GSA) will reach the end of its life in 2019.
-The exact date depends on the license agreement made with GSA customers.
-Thus, many organizations, whether public or private, are required to find a replacement for GSA.
+Google Search Appliance (GSA) reachech the end of its life in 2019.
+Thus, many organizations, whether public or private, are required to find a Google Search Appliance replacement.

 Finding a Google Search Appliance replacement may seem like a daunting task.
 Setting up an on-premise device, such as GSA was, from scratch has required technical expertise from hooking up and configuring the device to get the search running.